| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (define-func gtk_window_get_title string((GtkWindow window))) |

-The namedef argument defines the C (gtk_window_get_title
+The namedef argument defines the C (gtk_window_get_title)

-) names of interfaced
+and scheme (gtk-window-get-title) names of interfaced

 procedure.
 The return-spec defines C and scheme return types.
 The